|

 (ripple) entering the inductor will create a "back-voltage" in the

-inductor that will reduce the peaks and increase the "lows."
+inductor that will reduce the peaks and prevent the lows getting any

-This is due to the input waveform have a "ripple component."
+This is due to the input waveform having a "ripple component."
 If the

 input voltage was "pure DC," the inductor would not be needed.
 This is just an example of the operation of the inductor.
 There